Tresjs/tres/docs/examples/shaders.md

 ## Animating the blob

-Similar to what we learn in the [Basic animations](/examples/basic-animations) example.

-We start by referencing our blob, using [Template Ref](https://vuejs.org/guide/essentials/template-refs.html)
+Similar to what we learn in the [Basic animations](/examples/basic-animations) example, we start by referencing our blob, using [Template Ref](https://vuejs.org/guide/essentials/template-refs.html)

 ```vue
 <script setup lang="ts">